NBA Rumors: Latest Free-Agency Buzz on LeBron James, Paul George and More

 Marcus Smart

-Don't laugh—there could be a bidding war for Marcus Smart.
+Don't laugh: There could be a bidding war for Marcus Smart.

 Smart's problem is the market around him is unpredictable.
 He helped lead the Boston Celtics after Kyrie Irving went down, but flaunting defensive stats isn't going to do him many favors with other teams.

-Alas, Smart heads to the market in restricted fashion after the Celtics slapped him with a $6.053 million qualifying offer:
+Alas, Smart heads to the market in restricted fashion after the Celtics gave him a $6.053 million qualifying offer:

 Keith Smith @KeithSmithNBA